bradygaster/downr/Server/wwwroot/posts/complete-the-ui/index.md

     }
     ```

-1. Finally, the data is rendered using a 3rd party Blazor WebAssembly pie charting component and in a table to provide a legend for the data.
+1. Finally, the data is rendered using a third-party Blazor WebAssembly pie charting component and in a table to provide a legend for the data.

     ```html
     <div class="container">